Kakabekia

 Kakabekia is a genus of microorganism.
 Kakabekia umbellata was first found in the 1.88 billion year old Gunflint Chert, and in 1966, a living member of the genus, Kakabekia barghoorniana was discovered in Wales - it is also found around the world, typically at 1000-2000m elevations.
 The roughly 2 billion year interval between these species has led some to call it the “oldest living fossil”.

 Anatomy

 Kakabekia umbellata, as described by Barghoorn and Tyler in 1965 has an umbellate “mantle”, a stalk-like “stipe” and a “bulb” attached to it.
-Morphology of K. barhoorniana differs; it has a round structure with radial segmentation.
+Morphology of K. barghoorniana differs; it has a round structure with radial segmentation.
 They have a (possibly siliceous) ring around this structure.
 Feulgen-positive material (DNA) was seen in “clots” in K. barghooriniana cytoplasms, placing them in the Prokaryotes.

 Distribution

 Kakabekia umbellata is known from the Gunflint chert of Canada.
 K. barghoorniana was first discovered in a soil sample cultured in ammonia from Harlech Castle, Wales in 1968.
 Further research found K. b. in Iceland and Alaska, as well as other locations in Wales.